HonourHealth/JavaSpringbootRESTMicroservices/springboot-microservices/README.md

     ```
     docker run --rm -it --name zipkin -p 9411:9411 openzipkin/zipkin
     ```
-    or if it is installed as a jar file inside the project folder
+    or if it is installed as a jar file inside of the project folder
     ```
     java -jar zipkin-server-versionnumber-exec.jar
     ```